suhrig/arriba/documentation/output-files.md

 `read_identifiers`
 : When the parameter `-I` is set, this column contains the names of the supporting reads separated by commas.

-discarded_fusions.tsv
+fusions.discarded.tsv
 -----------------------

-The file `discarded_fusions.tsv` (as specified by the parameter `-O`) contains all events that Arriba classified as an artifact or that are also observed in healthy tissue.
+The file `fusions.discarded.tsv` (as specified by the parameter `-O`) contains all events that Arriba classified as an artifact or that are also observed in healthy tissue.
 It has the same format as the file `fusions.tsv`.
 This file may be useful, if one suspects that an event should be present, but was erroneously discarded by Arriba.